 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

 Overall, as a HRC member, has participated in more than 10% of panel discussions, general debates and interactive dialogues.

 SR on human rights defenders, 2002

 Malaysia tabled pledges and voluntary commitments in support for its candidacy for membership for the period 2010-2013 on 23 April 2010.

 At national level, Malaysia pledged to: raise human rights awareness among all segments of the population; establish policies to advance the rights of women; encourage dialogue between the government and civil society; implement human rights conventions; and monitor the implementation of recommendations from the UPR process.

 Internationally, Malaysia made commitments to: deepen cooperation with the UN and its mechanisms; further the UN’s development agenda; and work with partners under the ASEAN framework to promote human rights in the region.

-An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it participates in around a third of Council debates and dialogues, has accepted and facilitated around a half of Special Procedures visit requests, and responded to only 18% of Special Procedures communications.
+An analysis of Malaysia’s efforts to engage with the UN human rights system shows that it participates in around a third of Council debates and dialogues, has accepted and facilitated around a third of Special Procedures visit requests, and responded to only 18% of Special Procedures communications.
 Malaysia is not Party to many international human rights instruments, and where it is Party it generally submits its periodic reports late.